Gobi1616/Datalogy_Final/README.md

 To discard or minimize any probable similarities with any other project, we will be using Yahhoo_fin stock market dataset with a time interval of our choosing that is unique to this project, and statistical approach most fit for this dataset and case.

-We are using LDA and Text Classification (Spacy) models to analyse datasets.
+We are using LDA and Text Classification (Logistic Regression) models to analyse datasets.

 ## Project Outline